Why Did Jesus HAVE To Die? "Without the shedding of blood there is no forgiveness" (Heb. 9:22).

 4) Although Eve was enticed to initiate the fall, God called Adam to account first - Gen. 3:8-9.

 Sin entered the world through Adam even though Eve was deceived and sinned first - Rom.
 5:12 & 1 Cor.
 15:22.
-God did not take the first woman's act lightly as Eve's weakness led to the Fall which required the death of His Son to reconcile man back to Him.
+God did not take the first woman's act lightly.
+He punished her by making woman subject to the authority of man because Eve's weakness led to the Fall which required the death of His Son to reconcile man back to Him.
 God's lament in Isaiah 3:12 is, “Youths oppress my people, women rule over them.
 O my people, your guides lead you astray; they turn you from the path”.

 Secular Psychology